Tuesdays: Jan. 16, 23, 30; Feb. 6, 2024

 Our instructor is Dr. David Helfand, former Chair of Astronomy at Columbia University.
 As an observational astronomer he has researched and published on neutron stars, X-ray background, radio surveys.
 He is the former President of the American Astronomical Society, current Chair of the American Institute of Physics, and a well-known lecturer and author.
 This course is an elaboration of an AAA lecture Dr. Helfand gave in 2019.
 The title, “Universal Timekeepers“, is from his just-released book available from Columbia University Press or Amazon.

 This is Part 2 of a two-part course.
 Part 1 was a single class preview/review of atoms and radioactivity Dr. Helfand gave recently.
-It can be viewed for free once you register for this course.
+It can be viewed once you register for this course.

 Jan.
 16- Art and Archeology